 If you’re waiting at a traffic light, and another driver honks their horn, always check the light signals for yourself before pulling off indiscriminately.
 Perhaps you haven’t seen that the lights have changed to green.
 Or maybe there’s a filter arrow has lit up, indicating that your lane can go.
 But it’s also possible that the driver got it wrong, or was honking to warn a different road user of a hazard.

-Now that you’ve got the traffic light sequence down to a tee, why not check out our other guides—like this one on common motorway signs.
+It’s not just red lights you must stop for.
+You also have to follow signals from certain authorised persons, including the police.
+And, now that you’ve got the traffic light sequence down to a tee, why not check out our other guides—like this one on common motorway signs.